Tyrone Marshall: Seattle Sounders FC

 Marshall was traded to Seattle Sounders FC on 10 February 2009 for allocation money.
 He scored his first goal for the Sounders against Chicago Fire as the game finished 1–1.
 He also assisted a goal by Steve Zakuani in a match against San Jose.
 However, in the 86th minute in a match against D.C.
 United, Marshall accidentally scored an own goal with his head, and the game finished 3–3.
 He scored his second goal for the club on 17 October, in a game against Kansas City Wizards.

 Return to the Colorado Rapids

 After the 2010 MLS season Seattle declined Marshall's contract option and Marshall elected to participate in the 2010 MLS Re-Entry Draft.
 On 15 December 2010 Marshall was selected by Colorado Rapids in Stage 2 of the Re-Entry draft.
 Marshall agreed to the terms of his contract on 3 January 2011 officially completing the transfer.

 Marshall was released by Colorado on 16 November 2012.
 He entered the 2012 MLS Re-Entry Draft and became a free agent after going undrafted in both rounds of the draft.

 International

 Marshall was a regular with the Jamaica national team.
-He appeared in 83 matches from 2000–2010 before retiring from international football in January 2010, after appearing versus Canada.
+He appeared in 83 matches from 2000 to 2010 before retiring from international football in January 2010, after appearing versus Canada.